Center for Teaching

 Dates to be Announced

-ISWs are intensive teaching workshops in which participants learn the basics of constructing an effective lesson including a plan for each class integrating a Bridge, Objectives, Pre-Assessment, Participatory Learning, Post-Assessment, and Summary (the BOPPPS model).
+ISWs are intensive teaching workshops during which participants learn the basics of constructing an effective lesson including a plan for each class integrating a Bridge, Objectives, Pre-Assessment, Participatory Learning, Post-Assessment, and Summary (the BOPPPS model).
 Participants also participate in workshops on issues such as learning styles, the learning process, assessment, and general best-practices.
 Finally, participants present mini-lessons and receive intensive feedback from one another on their teaching styles.

 * These CFT events and programs are open by registration.
 Several are directed at specific members of the community college system.
 Information about the programs is sent by email.